juanfp900/webscrape_Bloomberg_DB_Tableau/README.md

 [Link to Tableau View](https://public.tableau.com/profile/juanp5926#!/vizhome/WorldIndexValues/Dashboard1)

+# Project Goal
+Display index values in an easy to view way that

 # Project Description
-Display world index values of various world markets.
+Display world index values of various world markets with foreign and USD currency comparisons.
 Data that appears in visual starts from May 14, 2020 and updates daily

+# Project Goal
+To make it easier for users to view index values daily through with the addition of charts, visuals and added colors The bloomberg website makes it difficult to compare index values in its table like format.

 # Steps taken
-  - Live data was scraped, (BeautifulSoup library) manipulated, stored in Pandas dataframes
+  - Data is scraped, manipulated and stored in dataframes daily
   - Data was sent to a Postgres database using the SQLalchemy Python library.
   - Data was queried and modified in PgAdmin4 using SQL to prepare for Tableau.
   - Conencted postgres database to Tableau Desktop.